Shemsedin/comment-box-widget/README.md

         └── sort-suggestions.js
 ```

-Just to briefly explain some of the directories above.
-As can be seen on the above structure
+Just to briefly explain the directories above and what they have.

 1. Under `src` directory is all the application's code
-2. Components `scr/components` directory is where all components are, within this directory `__tests__` directory is where all the tests code for the components
+2. Components `scr/components` directory is where all components are, within this directory, the `__tests__` directory is where all the tests code for the components are
-3.  `config` is where various settings for the application
+3.  `config` has various settings for this application
-4.  `util` is where all helper functions are
+4.  `util` has all helper functions

+As it can be seen the application is made of small blocks of functionalities hence making it easy to integrate into other applications.

 ## Running the App

-While you are in the root directory on the terminal do `npm start` when you do that it will start the application and will give you this link `http://localhost:3000` which you can navigate to and you will see the app running.
+While you are in the root directory on the terminal do `npm start` when you do that it will start the application and will give you this link `http://localhost:3000` which you can then navigate to, and you will see the app running.

 ## Usage

-Once you run the app you will have a comment box where you can add comment and if you want to mention/refer a user type **@** and start typing you will then have a suggestion i.e. list of users that you can choose from to insert in the comment field.
+Once you run the app you will have a comment box where you can add a comment and if you want to mention/refer a user type **@** and start typing the name of the user that you want to refer to, you will then see a list of suggestions i.e. list of users that you can choose from to insert into the comment field.

-You can cancel the action by pressing escape or backspace.
+The action can be canceled by pressing escape or backspace in the keyboard.

 ## Automation Testing

-For automation testing we are using [Jest](https://jestjs.io/) which ships with React and [Enzyme](https://enzymejs.github.io/enzyme/).
+For automation testing I have used [Jest](https://jestjs.io/) which ships with React and [Enzyme](https://enzymejs.github.io/enzyme/).

-Navigate to the root directory of this app, if not already int there.
-Then do `npm test` then you will see int the terminal that it will give you a few options, once of which is `Press a to run all tests` which is what you will need to do i.e. press `a` and then you will see all tests running and passing.
+To test use terminal to navigate to the root directory of this app, if not already in there.
+Then do `npm test` then you will see in the terminal it will give you a few options, one of which is `Press a to run all tests` which is what you will need to do i.e. press `a` and then you will see all tests running and passing.